Mud Spring "Downhiller" via the GWT

 The Mud Spring Trail is a fairly steep, moderately technical trail that branches off Ridge Trail 157 in American Fork Canyon.
 It crosses the Tibble Fork Trail on its way to the Mill Canyon Trail, which then drops down to Tibble Fork Reservoir.
 Most riders do Mud Spring as a downhill, as described on this page.
-It can also be done as an uphill route (see Mud Spring-Mill Canyon Loop page).
+It can also be done as an uphill route ( see Mud Spring-Mill Canyon Loop page ).
 The vertical change is 2200 feet.
-As a shuttled ride, it's 7 miles with total climbing of 3000.
+As a shuttled ride to the Alpine Loop Summit, it's 7 miles with total climbing of 300.

-The ride begins at the Timpanooke parking area.
-The Great Western trail is a fairly easy ride.
+The ride begins at the Timpooneke parking area.
+The first portion of the Great Western trail (Salamander Flat Trail #150) is a fairly easy ride.
 The trail surface is usually smooth hardpack dirt, with an occasional root.
 As you skirt the Salamander Flat camping area, you'll turn left across the creek.

-After climbing over a small hill, you'll pass the Pine Hollow trail as it joins on the left in a small meadow.
+After climbing over a small hill, you'll keep right on the Pine Hollow trail as it joins a small meadow.
 Now comes a stiff climb through the deep pines of Pine Hollow.

 Beavers made this meadow by flooding the forest.
 We're looking northeast as we ride down the trail.